NYPL/metadata-documentation/resources/glossary.md

 <a name="extensible-markup-language"></a>
 <dt>Extensible Markup Language</dt>
-<dd>markup language and file format for storing, transmitting, and reconstructing data; used for both Metadata Object Description Schema and Encoded Archival Description</dd>
+<dd>markup language and file format for storing, transmitting, and reconstructing data; used for both <a href="#metadata-object-description-schema">Metadata Object Description Schema</a> and <a href="#encoded-archival-description">Encoded Archival Description</a></dd>

 <a name="hades"></a>
 <dt>Hades</dt>
-<dd>precursor to Metadata Management System</dd>
+<dd>precursor to <a href="#metadata-management-system">Metadata Management System</a></dd>

 <a name="integrated-library-system"></a>
 <dt>integrated library system</dt>
-<dd>software for libraries that combine modules for cataloging, circulation, acquisition, end-user searching, database access, and other library functions; NYPL uses Sierra as its ILS</dd>
+<dd>software for libraries that combine modules for cataloging, circulation, acquisition, end-user searching, database access, and other library functions; NYPL uses <a href="#sierra">Sierra</a> as its ILS</dd>

 <a name="international-image-operability-framework"></a>
 <dt>International Image Interoperability Framework</dt>
-<dd>set of open standards for delivering high-quality, attributed digital objects online at scale; as of 2022, IIIF is in use for some collections in Digital Collections on a pilot basis with the plan to implement it more widely in the future</dd>
+<dd>set of open standards for delivering high-quality, attributed digital objects online at scale; as of 2022, IIIF is in use for some collections in <a href="#digital-collections">Digital Collections</a> on a pilot basis with the plan to implement it more widely in the future</dd>

 <a name="Isilon Cluster E"></a>
 <dt>Isilon Cluster E</dt>